AlexanderMakarov/tgjournals/README.md

 After: What you did good during todays session?
 After: What you would try to work on on next session?
 ```
 - Players answer on questions one-by-one, "before or after" information only makes 2 groups of questions, "before" questions for "/before" command, "after" questions for "/after" command.
-Flow is - run "/before" before the session, answer on questions one-by-one, at the end get something like "Done for now, good luck with the sesssion, run `/after` command once you finish it." from the bot and follow this instruction.
+Flow is - run "/before" before the session, answer on questions one-by-one, at the end get something like "Done for now, good luck with the sesssion, run `/after` command once you finish it." from the bot and follow this instruction after the session.
-- Players may see theirs journals for the last 5 sessions via `/last5` command.
-Each journal starts with date label, next question, colon, answer. `/last` command should return only the last journal.
-With `/history` command players should get all journals (could be a quite big sequience with message per 5 journals).
+- Players may see theirs journals via `/last` command.
+Each journal starts with date label, next question, colon, answer. `/last5` command should return the last 5 journals. `/last50` command should return the last 50 journals.
 - Admin may get list of players participating in journals with `/participants`.
-It should return list of telegram users sorted chronologically by last journal date.
-List items should be press-able.
-Each participant should be represented with telegram nickname, first and last name, last journal time, total number of journals.
-Press on participant should return 5 last journals.

 # Setup